viksl/kritapluginpiemenu/README.md

 - Categories are listed in the actions list for better visual clarity
 - Fixed isolate_active_layer action
 - Moved Select Opaque to a different category Misc - > Layer

+0.3
+- Added offset to where a submenu appears to make triggering the inital tool (which invoked the submenu more reliable) more reliable